Compliance

 Best Execution Policy pursuant to section 168(7) of the German Investment Code (KAGB)

-In accordance with the requirements of Section 168(7) of the German Investment Code (Kapitalanlagegesetzbuch - KAGB) in conjunction with Articles 27, 28 of Delegated Regulation (EU) No. 231/2013 (Level II Regulation), capital management companies are required to establish a Best Execution Policy and take appropriate measures to achieve the best possible trading results in the interests of their clients.
-In addition, the specific best execution regulations agreed for the alternative investment fund (AIF) must be observed.
-The Minimum Requirements for the Risk Management of Capital Management Companies (KAMaRisk) specify certain requirements of the Level II Regulation, which in turn are based on Directive 2011/61/EU (AIFM Directive), and certain provisions of the KAGB.
+According to the requirements of Section 168 (7) of the German Investment Code (KAGB) in conjunction with Articles 27 and 28 of Delegated Regulation (EU) No. 231/2013 (Level II Regulation), asset management companies are required to establish a best execution policy and take appropriate measures to achieve the best possible trading results in the interest of their clients.
+Furthermore, the specific best execution rules agreed upon for the respective alternative investment fund (AIF) must be observed.
+The Minimum Requirements for Risk Management of Asset Management Companies (KAMaRisk) specify certain requirements of the Level II Regulation, which in turn is based on Directive 2011/61/EU (AIFM Directive), as well as certain provisions of the KAGB.

-• Acquisition/disposal of assets
+• Purchase/sale of assets

-• Interest transactions (time deposits, bank accounts)
+• Interest-bearing transactions (fixed-term deposits, bank accounts)

-• FX transactions
+• FX transactions as well as

-• Forward exchange transactions
+• Forward exchange transactions and

 • Borrowing.